pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 When setting up your experiment, precise mapping of gaze on facial landmarks depends on two crucial factors: the proximity between the wearer and the target face, and the viewing angle directed towards the face.

-For example, closer proximity results in facial landmarks appearing larger in the scene video.
-Similarly, viewing angle influences whether the AOIs on distinct facial landmarks will overlap.
+For example, closer proximity results in facial landmarks appearing larger in the scene video; while viewing angle can cause AOIs on facial landmarks to overlap.

 It is therefore important to optimize the AOI radius depending on the target’s distance and viewing angle.
 A small AOI radius might inadequately cover the facial landmark of interest, leading to inaccuracies in gaze mapping.
 Conversely, a larger AOI radius might cause AOIs to overlap.
 Such overlap complicates the accurate mapping of gaze, as distinguishing foreground landmarks becomes challenging.